wavesjs/waves-ui/README.md

 - the mouse upon each of its tracks.

 A `timeline-state` sorts these events and call the appropriate methods to:
-- browse and zoom into the tracks (brush-zoom-state, centered-zoom-state)
+- browse and zoom into the tracks (`BrushZoomState`, `CenteredZoomState`)
-- modify layers time characteristics (context-edition-state)
+- modify layers time characteristics (`ContextEditionState`)
-- modify layers data (edition-state)
+- modify layers data (`EditionState`)

 ### Behavior

-The behaviors give an entry point to modify a shape, a layer or the tracks.
-It allows you to programmatically move DOM elements associated to a shape, a layer or a track and modify accordingly the data associated to it.
+The `behaviors` give an entry point to modify a shape or a layer directly from its rendering.
+It allows you to programmatically move DOM elements associated to a shape or a layer and modify accordingly the data associated to it.

 ### Utils

 Traditionally, timeseries data can be formated like an array of object or multiple arrays.
 An `OrthogonalData` instance can format the datas in one or another formats.

-### Naming Conventions

-- `constructor()`: create the DOM SVG container element for tracks and layers
-- `add()`: add a view to a timeline or a layer to a view, so that a timeline keeps track of its tracks and a view keep track of its layers.
-- `render()`: method for an object to render its child DOM SVG element
-- `update()`: method for an object to update its previously created DOM according to data or time-context

-## Other Examples
+## Examples

 - Waveform
 - Segments